FridljDa/FridljDa.github.io/content/post/mappning-mutational-signatures-to-trees/index.md

 A desirable property of the function $R_{\mathcal{T}}$ would be that for samples $i,j\in \{1,...,l \}$ attached to nodes in the graph $\mathcal{T}$ which are close to each other, we have similar $E_{\cdot i}$ and $E_{\cdot j}$.

 Alternatively, we could explore hierarchical NMF approaches.
-There is abundant literature on NMF and its variations, including [@sugaharaHierarchicalMatrixFactorization2024], [@dingPopulationBasedHierarchicalNonnegative2022], [@ferreiraDeepExponentialFamilies2022], and [@schmidtRegressionBasedApproach2024].
+There is abundant literature on NMF and its variations, including [Sugahara et al.](http://arxiv.org/abs/2311.13277), [Ding et al.](http://arxiv.org/abs/2209.04968), [Ferreira et al.](http://biorxiv.org/lookup/doi/10.1101/2022.10.15.512383), and [Schmidt & Raphael](http://biorxiv.org/lookup/doi/10.1101/2024.04.23.590844).

 ### Integration with Existing Signature Libraries

 We observed that when comparing our results to the COSMIC dataset, there is little similarity between the COSMIC database mutational signatures and the ones estimated by our model.
 A possible explanation is the limited sample size of our input dataset.
-We could include established mutational signatures as prior knowledge in our HDP model, as described in section 4.2.3 of [@robertsPatternsSomaticGenome].
+We could include established mutational signatures as prior knowledge in our HDP model, as described in section 4.2.3 of [Roberts](https://danielfridljand.de/content/post/mappning-mutational-signatures-to-trees/media/zotero_library.bib#robertsPatternsSomaticGenome).

 ### Extension to Other Mutational Events

 Instead of focusing solely on trinucleotide mutational events, we could study other mutational events with the proposed model.
-For example, we could study chromosomal instability events using the approach described in [@drewsPancancerCompendiumChromosomal2022].
+For example, we could study chromosomal instability events using the approach described in [Drews et al.](https://www.nature.com/articles/s41586-022-04789-9).
 However, this would introduce additional requirements to the input data, such as high read depth, and such datasets are not yet widely available.

 <details>
 <summary>